Biopolymers in industrial phenolic-resin plant

 Apart from cellulose and chitin, lignin is the most frequently occurring polymer in nature – and the only one to contain many of the aromatic compounds that are normally recovered from mineral oil.

 Every year the world produces around 50 million tonnes of lignin as a by-product of the paper industry.
-The material potential of lignin, which in this case is generated as black liquor, has as yet been very little realised: 98 percent of this material is currently incinerated.
+The material potential of lignin, which in this case is generated as black liquor, has as yet been very little realized: 98 percent of this material is currently incinerated.